Duplicate records, inconsistent fields, and broken automations indicate a CRM system that cannot be trusted.

 Depends on structured inputs from CRM data entry and CRM updates.

-Requires consistent synchronization via data sync.
+Requires synchronization via data sync (handled by separate systems).

 Supports downstream systems like deal tracking and pipeline management.